Veonms/sem-coursework/src/main/test/tests.md

 - populate() will create a list of all the records in the connected database - *Implemented*

-**Country/Population/City**
+**City**
-- 'get' functions return  the correct property
+- 'get' functions return  the correct property - *Implemented*
-- 'set' functions correctly change the property
+- 'set' functions correctly change the property - *Implemented*
+- 'set' functions validate input correctly - *Implemented*

 **Country/City**
 - toString() returns an accurate representation of the data